 On the Add tab, enter the URLs or host names for the project repositories you want to add, one per line.More about repository URLs

 You can add projects hosted by any supported repository type using the repository's web URL (HTTP or HTTPS).
 Alternatively, for projects hosted on Bitbucket.org or GitHub.com, you can use the repository's clone URL.
-For repositories in Subversion or simple Git, the web URL must match a repository root URL specified in one of the repository providers (to find out more about the repository root URL, see Adding Git or Subversion as a repository provider).
+For repositories in Subversion or simple Git, the web URL must match a repository root URL specified in one of the integrations (to find out more about the repository root URL, see Specifying aliases and root URLs for direct Git or Subversion integration).

 Typically a project's repository URL is the one that displays the home page for the project in the repository management system.
 For example, a URL for a project in GitHub Enterprise might be something like: